anotheredward/travel-board/README.md

- requires a highly responsive design takes a list of traffic boards, combines their information and dedups don't refresh page
+ requires a highly responsive design takes a list of traffic boards, combines their information and dedups don't refresh page use jquery, everyone here is familiar with it deploy target matters a lot less because of jquery

  pros
  simple, fast, easy to write, easy to deliver, more reliable, more secure than a server-side solution